ai2cm/pace/README.md

-# FV3ser
+# FV3core

-FV3ser (pronounced *ef-vee-threezer*) is a Python version, using GT4Py with Dawn, of the FV3 dynamical core (fv3gfs-fortran repo).
+FV3core is a Python version, using GT4Py with Dawn, of the FV3 dynamical core (fv3gfs-fortran repo).
 The code here includes regression test data of computation units coming from serialized output from the Fortran model generated using the `GridTools/serialbox` framework.